vladen/aeroflow/specifications/readme.md

 }));
 ```

-emits nothing when flow is not empty.
+Emits nothing when flow is not empty.

 ```js
 return assert.isFulfilled(new Promise(function (done, fail) {